 For State/County Governments

-State and local records are administered by the state records management system and the Records Destruction Board.
+State and local government records are administered by the State Records Management System and the Records Destruction Board.
+Each agency has developed a records retention and destruction schedule.
 State Archives staff review all records before they are approved for destruction.
 More than 12,000 cubic feet of records are reviewed each year and approximately 1% are selected for permanent retention in the archives collections.

 The State Archives only has authority to claim records if they are designated for destruction or if they are offered by the creating agency.

 Information about some government collections may be found on the Collection Indexes page.
 Some government collections have been cataloged and descriptions are available through the Library Catalog.
 Additionally, state government websites are archived and all archived content is available through Archive-IT.

 Records held at the State Archives are accessioned by series according to the agency that created them and the date they were received.